-In January 2020, Andy was named President of McGill.
+In January 2020, Andy Lovingood was named President of McGill.
 He has over 30 years of consulting engineering experience and has been the guiding force behind some of McGill’s most noteworthy projects.
 Andy is recognized as a strong communicator and acknowledged for his extensive technical engineering, management, and operations expertise in public infrastructure, which has proven invaluable to our clients.
 Prior to being appointed President, Andy served as Vice President at McGill, providing leadership to the core services and all nine offices of the firm.
 He began his career in public service as the Director of Engineering for the City of Concord, North Carolina, helping to define the infrastructure and development pathway for Concord to become the tenth most populous city in North Carolina.

 Danny Bridges, PE

-Vice President of Administration / Virginia Office Manager
+Principal / Vice President / Regional Manager

-Danny has served McGill in multiple capacities throughout his 30-year tenure with the firm.
+Danny Bridges has served McGill in multiple capacities throughout his 33-year tenure with the firm.
 He began his career as an Engineering Associate and advanced to Project Engineer, Client and Senior Manager, and Asheville Office Manager.
 He currently serves as the Virginia Office Manager and is Vice President of Administration, working closely with the firm’s CFO and Human Resources Director.
 Danny is driven by building relationships with clients and has earned a reputation of professional integrity and accountability.

 Keith Webb, PE

-As Vice President of McGill, Keith serves as a chief technical officer for complex firm projects, specifically challenging water and wastewater projects.
+As Vice President of McGill, Keith Webb serves as a chief technical officer for complex firm projects, specifically challenging water and wastewater projects.
 With over 40 years of experience, he is recognized for delivering solutions with his innovative, cost-effective design strategies.
 Keith’s commitment to the team approach and involvement of the client in the planning and decision-making process results in creative solutions and approaches for successful projects.